RedSkyLabs/RSSC2018-Endpoint-Attack-Lab/README.md

 ```

    * `mkdir` command creates the full directory specified
-   * `smbclient` command lists the shares available on the target host.
-This will prompt you for the Administrator password, which you should supply the cracked password
    * `mount` command mounts the Windows share to /mnt/atk_share with the username and password specified, and specifies the type as a CIFS share

 4. Now we can change directory to the remote share and see if we can write a file on the C:\ directory of the remote host.